RyanMConstable/CSGO_Project/README.md

 Add the following environment variables:
 1) 'STEAM_API_KEY' = Your steam API key

+Files that need to be created
+1) dbconnection.py -> this will be a connection to your own personal database

 ### Runtime
 1) Run downloadDemsMain.py as much as possible to continuously check for new user games.